July 1, 2021

 Construction continues to progress on the National Jewish Health Center for Outpatient Health.
 Later this month, crews will construct the ceiling for the top floor of the five-story building.
 Additionally, work will begin on the exterior brick and glass for the main lobby.
 Project completion is still on target for early fall 2021.

-The City of Denver Jackson Street Storm Water Project is moving forward as well.
+The City of Denver Jackson Street Storm Drain Project is moving forward as well.
 On November 12, the next phase of that project will begin.
 Crews will reopen the main entrance to National Jewish Health on Colfax Ave. and close off the temporary access from 14th Ave.
 During this phase, the storm sewer across the National Jewish Health property will be replaced all the way to where it will cross 14th Ave.
 It is anticipated that it will take about 8 – 10 months for this phase across our property to be completed.

 November 22, 2019

 We are preparing to begin construction on the Center for Outpatient Health.
 One of the key changes that must take place before construction begins is changing where patients, visitors and employees park.
 There are links above to the latest campus parking maps.
 We recommend that all patients and visitors use the free valet parking service at the main entrance to National Jewish Health.
 Patients should allow themselves a little extra time to arrive and check-in for their appointment.

 Sept.
 30, 2019

 Over the next few weeks, several construction projects will be underway throughout the campus to help us prepare for construction of the Center for Outpatient Health.
 We anticipate that some of these projects may impact employees and patients.

 We are creating a temporary parking lot on the current grassy area in the Bellevue Parking Lot (southwest corner of Colorado Boulevard and 14th Avenue).
 This space will provide additional parking once construction starts on the Center for Outpatient Health.
 Construction of the temporary parking lot should be complete in late October.